abpframework/abp/docs/en/framework/ui/mvc-razor-pages/data-tables.md

 ### Row Actions

-`rowAction` is an option defined by the ABP Framework to the column definitions to show a drop down button to take actions for a row in the table.
+`rowAction` is an option defined by the ABP to the column definitions to show a drop down button to take actions for a row in the table.

 The example screenshot below shows the actions for each user in the user management table: